 - 1/2 pound dry fettuccine pasta

-- 3-4 Tbsp unsalted butter
+- 3 to 4 tablespoons unsalted butter

-- 2/3 cup finely grated parmesan cheese
+- 2/3 cup finely grated Parmesan cheese

 - Black pepper

-Additional, for creamy version:
+Additional ingredients for the creamy version:

-- 1/2 cup cream
+- 1/2 cup heavy cream

-3 When the fettuccine is al dente (cooked, but still a little firm) lift it out of the pot with tongs and move the pasta to the sauté pan.
+3 Swirl pasta in the pan with butter: When the fettuccine is al dente (cooked, but still a little firm) lift it out of the pot with tongs and move the pasta to the sauté pan.
 Do not drain the pasta.
 You want it dripping wet with the cooking water.